TimoGuy/solanine_vulkan/etc/gondola_system_todo.md

         - [ ] Create body initializers that ingest the shape. (note: the createBody system is thread-safe already)
         - [ ] Create add body into world system. (how: load a level and allow all the constructors, which should include rigidbody create to run, then have all of them batch into a list where at the end of the step it will add in all the rigidbodies)
         - [x] Create voxel field to compound collider (using multiple boxes and creating stair set pieces and scale and stuff).
-            - [ ] For now just do the boxes voxels (and make it greedy grouping!!!!)
+            - [x] For now just do the boxes voxels (and make it greedy grouping!!!!)
+        - [ ] Create Rigidbody Character Controller
+            - [x] Get basic movement down
+            - [ ] Get bug: XZ doesn't slow down when holding a movement direction and then going into a waza.
+            - [ ] Get bug: XZ friction doesn't match up anywhere near to what is going on.
+            - [ ] Make all bottom collision flat (maybe... just prevent from sliding down steep slopes).
         - [ ] Create renderer. (or not...)
         - [ ] Create recording system (refer to samples).
-        - [ ] Create virtual character controller system.
-(UNKNOWN AS OF YET).
-            > I don't think it will work.
-I want multiple character controllers that interact with each other instead of one singular character controller.
-Maybe that's not the best idea????
-Or maybe navmeshes with capsule colliders riding on the navmeshes is how it works typically?????
-Idk.
     - [ ] Get movement down with the ~~rigidbody~~ virtual character controller.
         > After trying out the samples, this type of character controller is what I am looking for.
 It handles slopes and stairs well and moving platforms, while also being fairly good at being an interactor within the simulation world.
     - [ ] Get moving platform movement down with the ~~rigidbody~~ virtual char controller.